MraDmr0/qqEvolC/README.md

 other informations on the state of the execution and the runtime are printed on console.

 ## Utilities
 The package includes a Python script "Plot.py" that allows to easily plot the occupation probability and the envelope shape as a function of time.
+When executing it, it is necessary to specify the same prefix of the input file:

+$python plot.py prefix

 ## Next developements
 The current Ver.
 1.1 implements the basic functions of the package.
 However, the code and the repository can be further developed from many points of view: